indutny/blog/posts/c.cpp-in-node.md

 When you call `require('fs')` - it does nothing but just executes the contents of the `lib/fs.js` file.
 No magic here.

-Now comes the interesting part, JavaScript is not capable of the file system operations, nor it is capable of networking.
+Now comes the interesting part, JavaScript is not capable of file system operations, nor it is capable of networking.
 This is actually for the best!
-(You don't want your browser to mess up with the whole file system, right?)
-So when you do `fs.writeFileSync`, or when you are calling `http.request()` there are lots of low-level C++ stuff happening outside of the JS-land.
+(You don't want your browser to mess up whole file system, right?)
+So when you do `fs.writeFileSync`, or when you are calling `http.request()` there is a lot of low-level C++ stuff happening outside of the JS-land.

 While the `fs` module is quite simple to explain, it is quite boring too.
-After all, in the most of the cases it is just using number to represent the opened file (so called `file descriptor`), and it is passing this number around: from C++ to JS, and from JS to C++.
+After all, in most of the cases it is just using number to represent the opened file (so called `file descriptor`), and it is passing this number around: from C++ to JS, and from JS to C++.
 Nothing interesting, let's move on!

-Certainly much more attracting is the `net` module.
+Certainly much more attractive is the `net` module.
 We create sockets, get the `connect` events, and expect the `.write()` callbacks to be eventually invoked.
 All of these should be powered by the C++ machinery!